 In an emergency, including when someone is at immediate risk of harm, call Triple Zero (000).

-They assist people impacted by forced marriage, including by helping them to avoid travel.
-They can also help someone to access a range of supports.
-You can learn more about how the AFP and other organisations can help you on this page, and you can talk to us to learn more about it.
+Not connected to My Blue Sky, the Australian Federal Police (AFP) assists people impacted by forced marriage, including by helping them to avoid travel.
+They can also help people access a range of supports.
 For when there is no immediate danger, you can reach the AFP on 131 444.

 What if I have doubts?